pulcy/correlation/deps/github.com/docker/docker/docs/reference/commandline/run.md

-      --read-only                   Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped) --rm                          Automatically remove the container when it exits --shm-size=[]                 Size of `/dev/shm`.
+      --read-only                   Mount the container's root filesystem as read only --restart="no"                Restart policy (no, on-failure[:max-retry], always, unless-stopped) --rm                          Automatically remove the container when it exits --runtime=""                  Name of the runtime to be used for that container --shm-size=[]                 Size of `/dev/shm`.
 The format is `<number><unit>`. `number` must be greater than `0`.
 Unit is optional and can be `b` (bytes), `k` (kilobytes), `m` (megabytes), or `g` (gigabytes).
 If you omit the unit, the system uses bytes.
 If you omit the size entirely, the system uses `64m`.
       --security-opt=[]             Security Options
       --sig-proxy=true              Proxy received signals to the process